Browse

 Clark, K.

-Heritage is all around us, not just in monuments and museums, but in places that matter, in the countryside and in collections and stories.
+Heritage is all around us, not just in monuments and museums, but in places that matter, the countryside and in collections and stories.
 It touches all of us.
 How do we decide what to preserve?
-How do we make the case for heritage when there are so many other priorities?
-Playing with the Past is the first ever action-learning book about heritage.
-Over eighty creative activities and games encompass the basics of heritage practice, from management and decisionmaking to community engagement and leadership.
-Although designed to ‘train the trainers’, the activities in the book are relevant to anyone involved in caring for heritage.
+And how do we make the case for heritage when there are so many other priorities?
+Playing with the Past is designed to make the case for heritage.
+It is the first ever action-learning book about heritage.

 Subjects: Museum Studies Heritage Studies Archaeology